haw-hamburg-tor/parts-list-management-thymeleaf/README.md

 ---

 The web application was built with [Thymeleaf](https://www.thymeleaf.org/) as the front-end templating engine and [Spring Boot](https://spring.io/projects/spring-boot) for everything else.

+This repository contains end-to-end tests, that were written using [Selenium](https://www.selenium.dev/documentation/), a framework for browser automation.
+The selenium tests may be found in the [endtoend test package](src/test/java/org/hawhamburg/partslist/endtoend).